nanoc/nanoc.app/content/development/nanoc-4-upgrade-guide.md

 In nanoc 4.0, routing rules have been merged into compilation rules.
 Additionally, convenience methods such as `#passthrough` and `#ignore` have been removed.

-In nanoc 3.x, a basic compilation/route looks like this:
+In nanoc 3.x, a <span class="filename">Rules</span> file could looks like this:

 	#!ruby

+	layout '/default/'

+	compile '/' do
+	  filter :erb
+	end

+	route '/' do
+	  '/index.html'
+	end

 	compile '*' do
 	  filter :kramdown
 	  layout 'default'
 	end

 	route '*' do
 	  item.identifier + 'index.html'
 	end

-In nanoc 4.0, it looks like this:
+In nanoc 4.0, that same <span class="filename">Rules</span> file looks like this:

 	#!ruby

+	layout '/default.*'

+	compile '/index.*' do
+	  filter :erb
+	  write '/index.html'
+	end

 	compile '/**/*' do
 	  filter :kramdown
 	  layout '/default.*'
 	  write item.identifier.in_dir.with_ext('html')
 	end

+The

 TODO: Handle index filenames in the example correctly.